luapower/luapower-all/nw.md

 #### `app:run()`

 Run the loop.

-Ignore if already running.
+Calling run() when the loop is already running does nothing.

 #### `app:stop()`

 Stop the loop.

-Ignore if not running.
+Calling stop() when the loop is not running does nothing.

 #### `app:running() -> t|f`